The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-1-javascript-fundamentals/9-hof-array-methods.md

 ### map

 `arr.map(callback)` iterates over the source array, invoking the given `callback` with each `value`, `index`, and the source array `arr` as inputs.
 The value returned by the `callback` is added to an array which is returned.

+Use `map` when you want a copy of the source array with each value converted to a new value.

 **Examples:**